 Pakbet (Filipino Vegetable Stew)

-Pakbet, a mix of veggies like eggplant and squash, complements Sinigang na Hipon by bringing hearty flavors and textures.
+Pakbet, or pinakbet a mix of veggies like eggplant and squash, complements Sinigang na Hipon by bringing hearty flavors and textures.
 The earthy notes of Pakbet balance the tanginess of Sinigang, creating a satisfying Filipino meal.

 Adobong Pusit (Squid Adobo)